 The remainder of the field is filled by taking the next highest ranked players from the WAGR with the maximum number of players allowed from a country being seven.
 The only exception is for the host country, which is allowed to have an additional three players.

 72-holes, stroke play with a cut for the leading 60 players plus ties after 36 holes.
 In the event of a tie after 72 holes, the winner will be decided by sudden-death playoff.

-The champion receives the following:
+The champion will receive the following:

-The runner(s)-up receive the following:
+The runner(s)-up will receive the following:

 Korean Han Chang-won triumphed at the inaugural event in China in 2009, before Hideki Matsuyama won in his native Japan in 2010 and successfully defended his title in Singapore the following year.

 At 14 years old, Guan Tianlang of China won the fourth edition of the event in 2012, while Lee Chang-woo from South Korea claimed the title the next year in China.

 Australian Antonio Murdaca became the next champion in 2014 at The Royal Melbourne Golf Club.

 In 2015, Chinese No. 1-ranked amateur golfer Jin Cheng fired a course-record eight-under 62 en route to winning the AAC at The Clearwater Bay Golf & Country Club in Hong Kong.